powerjasper/Car-lease-Platform-API/README.md

 The application can be started using `mvn spring-boot:run`\
 Or by pressing the play button in CarleaseApplication.java

+The application uses a postgresql database\
+The postgresql database runs in a separate container.\
+This container should automatically start when running the application\
+The database should automatically be filled with some testing data on launch.

 ## Authentication
 Within the authentication in the application roles get added to the jwt.\